-Help instructions
+Help Instructions

-The base element of phiSITE is defined as a site, representing one regulatory element present on a phage genome.
+The base entry of the phiSITE database is defined as a site, representing one regulatory element present on a phage genome.
 This can be either promoter, operator, transcription terminator or attachment site.
 Site element can be segmented into several subsites (if known) - particular cis-regulatory signals (e.g. -35 and -10 for prokaryotic promoter).
 The database provides also references to the method of evidence for experimentally confirmed sites.
 All sites are linked to the other phiSITE tables describing the phage and its features.
 Information about complete phage genome is also included (if available), together with names and positions of all known genes. phiSITE keeps also updated information about phage and phage host taxonomy, together with numerous links to other database resources described in section "Phage genome browser" below.
 There are also several accompanying analyzing tools under development, accessible in the Tools section.

 HOME